 Status yellow rain warning issued for seven counties

-A status yellow rain warning has been issued for Carlow, Kilkenny, Offaly, Kildare, Laois and Tipperary.
+A status yellow rain warning has been issued for Carlow, Kilkenny, Offaly, Kildare, Laois, Tipperary and Wicklow.

 The band of rain is expected to lead to some spot flooding which will turn into sleet and snow later.